FernandoNast/deploy_ds/README.md

 # Churn Prediction API – Customer Attrition Forecast

-This project aims to study the deployment of a Machine Learning API built with **Flask**, capable of predicting **churn** (customer attrition) based on data from a fictional financial institution.
+This project aims the deployment of a Machine Learning API built with **Flask**, capable of predicting **churn** (customer attrition) based on data from a financial institution.
 The motivation includes:

 - Making the model accessible.
 Training a good model is not enough, it needs to be deployed so other people, systems or applications can use it.
 For example, a credit risk model is only useful if integrated into a banking app, website or API;